ArtHitParade

 Orientalism 1830-1900

-1904 The Antique Nile of Alma-Tadema
+1904 The Finding of Moses on the Nile by Alma-Tadema

 No painter is more typical of Victorian and Edwardian art than Sir Lawrence Alma-Tadema.
 We are therefore surprised to know that this artist, in fact, was of Dutch origin.